 The Water Quality mobile app is a water-monitoring, data-collection, and learning tool designed for use by educators and their students, citizen scientists, and researchers.
 It helps users log and share data they collect in the field, interpret the data through learning pop-ups, and export it to create databases.

-Please note: Data entered in the Water Quality mobile app does not currently (June 2020) sync to the Monitor My Watershed data portal.
+- Although we hope to add this feature in the future, data entered in the Water Quality mobile app does not currently sync to the Monitor My Watershed data portal.

 - Site profile information including a map of your location and ability to save pictures.

 - Chemical and physical water-quality parameters for assessing stream health.